jamesschoch/LazyTPP/README.md

 	   - ✔️ Tested and working in Firefox Developer Edition 137.0b10 (64-bit)

 ## Usage Info
-- Toggle Auto Betting and Auto Pinball by using the "⟳" buttons to the right.
+- Toggle Auto Pinball by using the "⟳" button to the right.
-	- Auto Betting messages are sent when "The match starts in 10 seconds" is detected in chat.
 	- Auto Pinball messages are sent when "The last pinball game achieved..." is detected in chat.
 - The dot indicator shows up on the pinball button when the last pinball game has finished and you can play again.

 ## Notes/Planned
-- Add auto sidegame input controls
 - The permissions required to retrieve the Twitch API token currently require "email:read" permissions to access the currently logged in user's username because I haven't yet found a better way to do this

 ## Contributing